How not to ride a donkey: a children's story from Islam

 So Nasruddin and his grandson stood and wondered.
 What else they could do?

 Eventually Nasruddin had another idea.
+(He often had weird ideas about what to do with donkeys.)
 He cut a branch from a tree and made a long pole.
-Then he tied the donkey’s front feet to one end of the pole and the donkey’s back feet onto the other.
+He tied the donkey’s front feet to one end of the pole and the donkey’s back feet onto the other.
 And he and the boy carried the donkey down the road, one holding each end of the pole.

-Then Nasruddin had another brilliant idea.
-He said to his grandson: “You can never please everybody.
+Then a light dawned.
+Nasruddin said to his grandson: “You can never please everybody.
 Sometimes you just have to do what you think is right.”
 So he put his grandson on the donkey and led them to town – just like when they had started.

 Nasruddin sorts out a pesky neighbour

-Another occasion, Nasruddin had a knock at his door and it was his neighbour asking if he could borrow the donkey for the day.
+On another occasion, Nasruddin heard a knock at his door and it was his neighbour asking if he could borrow the donkey for the day.

-Nasruddin didn’t want to lend it, but he didn’t want to be impolite so he said to the neighbour, “I’m sorry; I lent him to my brother-in-law today.”
-So he shut the door, and the neighbour started walking home.
+Nasruddin didn’t want to lend it, but he didn’t want to be impolite either, so he said to the neighbour, “I’m sorry; I lent him to my brother-in-law today.”
+He shut the door, and the neighbour started walking home.